bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 ##### Story 0004-01 Allow backup buttons for a user to undo a move
 Add a undo button for a human player to undo a move.

+##### Story 0004-02 Wrap log statements in a DEBUG check
+Improve performance by putting log statements in an appropriate DEBUG check and then reduce logging levels

 #### Feature 0005 - Technical Documentation
 Document the details of this project used PowerFx to create a chess program.
 Items such as the collection formats, and how they are used.
 The board layout, use of FEN, the legal move table, etc.